dnuanes/gatsby-markdown-personal-website/src/data/resintro/index.md

 ---
 category: 'resume intro section'
 title: 'Resume Intro'
-subtitle: 'I will say something here'
+subtitle: "I'll will say something here"
 content: 'Welcome!
 Better Emails is an email marketing consultancy owned and operated by me, Dillon Nuanes.
 I have worked across the email spectrum my entire career building email marketing programs from the ground up.
 Better Emails is how I offer my skills to a wider audience.
 I use this website to advertise Better Emails as well as my personal and professional accomplishments.'
 ---